Daniel1magdy/DEPI_Final_Project/README.md

 - Git/Github -> clone the code.
 - Maven -> build the code.
-- Docker -> dockerize the app
+- Docker -> dockerize the app.
-- Jenkins -> CI/CD
+- Jenkins -> CI/CD.
-- Ansible -> deploy by running a container of the app
+- Ansible -> deploy by running a container of the app.
+- Prometheus -> monitoring the local machine.

 ## The Steps